 12. Now we’ve fixed the error we can continue.
 Remove the sowing fertiliser rule.

 13. Add the rule: Reset water, nitrogen, surfaceOM and phosphorus on fixed date.
 Use 1-may for the reset.
 Make sure the name of the soil module and the name of the surface organic matter module is correct.
 We want to reset water, nitrogen and surface organic matter to remove the year to year effects.
 Move it up to make sure it’s the first rule under the Manager component.
 The order is important in the Manager folder.
 It is the order the rules are run in (right click on the rule and select ‘Move up’.
 You can also use the shortcut Ctrl + Up).

 15. Rename simulation to ‘Chickpea 10 plants’.

-16. Make a copy of the simulation and create a new one with 15 plants/m2.
+16. Make a copy of the simulation and set the sowing density to 15 plants/m2.